ostreedev/ostree/README.md

 ---------

 I'm pretty sure hacktree should be significantly better than RPM with deltarpms.
 Note we only download changed objects.
-This means that if OpenOffice is rebuilt and just the binary changes, but no data files, we don't redownload ANY of that data.
-And bsdiff is supposedly very good for binaries.
+If say just one translation changes, we only download that new translation!
+One problem we will have to hunt down is programs that inject e.g. timestamps into generated files.  "gzip" is the canonical offender here.

 Upstream branches
 ----------------